Climate Denial Campaigner Attempts to Discredit COP26 With False Diesel Power Claims

 But the COP26 unit and Aggreko both dismissed the suggestion.
 “There are no diesel generators running at COP26,” a COP26 spokesperson said, adding that the summit was being powered by the National Grid, with contingencies in place “in the unlikely event they are required”, powered using “battery, hydrogenated vegetable oil or solar”.

+Aggreko said the machines pictured were “electric powered air handlers, electric chillers, and electric heaters”.

+“Aggreko has been contracted by [events company] Identity to additionally provide stand-by power provision and we are delighted to be able to deliver it, deploying a fleet of generators powered entirely by 100% Fossil-Free HVO (Hydrotreated Vegetable Oil).
+We have also provided solar power solutions, with battery storage in the marshalling yard and production offices,” a spokesperson said.

-Timmons Roberts, professor of environmental studies and sociology at Brown University, said the machines pictured were heat pumps, heaters and air conditioners.
+Timmons Roberts, professor of environmental studies and sociology at Brown University, said the incident was “classic diversion and perfectionism.”

 “These meetings are crucial for global agreement on how we are going to collectively solve this problem.
 The Scottish government, the event organizers, and the attendees can do all we can to reduce the energy and waste of meeting, but for now there will still be emissions associated with doing so.